SafaSafari/WARP-INVITE/README.md

 After updating the Google site, the CURL method failed.
 I used the file_get_contents method to send the request.

+Whenever CURL adds session_ticket functionality, we return to CURL

 with this source you can get WARP+ Charge

 just replace your WARP id with $id